 What’s most refreshing, or what caught my attention the most as I watched After She Died, was how Dignan leaned in to the constraints of his budget instead of pretending like they didn’t exist.
 In the absence of a soundscape the characters dialogue, with its filler words and long pauses, reads as absurd dark comedy, with Jen and Florence pretending like nothing is wrong when even the most unobservant of viewers would pick up in the tension, climaxing in one of the wildest horror finales I’ve witnessed in a long time.
 Scenes of gore and violence toe the line between explicit depiction and implied pain, while the occasional supernatural elements are achieved with prosthetics and masks, which end up creating a stronger sense of doom than would have been achieved with a creature rendered entirely with CGI.

 It doesn’t always pay off: I found the sound design to be uneven at points and some of the house locations could have benefited with some extra scenery.
 But ultimately, the story of the film is so engaging, so off-the-wall insane for a project of this budget that I didn’t care, I was just delighted to see a film swing for the fences like this and succeed.
 Hopefully, with its wide release, After She Died can find the right audience and inspire other up and coming filmmakers to dream bigger than their budgets and to use their creativity to bring their unique and thrilling visions to life.

-After She Died will be available to watch on demand on September 30, 2022.
+After She Died is now available to watch on digital and on demand.